jeremytammik/tbc/a/1974_64_bit_element_id.md

 However, if a model were so large as to have Ids that needed more than 32 bits to store the value, the `ElementId.IntegerValue` property would throw an exception, return a truncated value, or something similar.

-This is an attempt to allow models which need 64-bit ids sooner while minimising outright breaking changes in the API.
+This is an attempt to allow models which need 64-bit ids sooner, simultaneously minimising outright breaking changes in the API.

 ####<a name="3"></a> Revit Schedule Title Headers